LatashaSeth/threat-hunt-credential-compromise/README.md

 - **Remote access & boundary protection (AC-17, SC-7)** — external RDP reached internal workstations.
 - **Identity & monitoring (IA-2, SI-4)** — valid-credential misuse from an external source generated no alert; MFA would have broken the takeover.

+📄 **[Download this case study as a PDF](Threat_Hunt_Case_Study.pdf)** — print-friendly version for offline reading or attaching to applications.

-*A full control-gap analysis and target-state access matrix is maintained as a separate deliverable.*
+*The companion control-gap analysis and target-state access matrix is in development and will be linked here.*

----

-*This case study documents work performed in the Log(n) Pacific cyber range for skills development.
-The range environment and telemetry are real; Nimbus Health is a fictional organization.*